plasticneko/bulma-templates/README.md

 ## Bulma Framework Examples

-Compilation of the small Bulma CSS framwork templates/themes I've made.
+Compilation of the small Bulma CSS framework templates/themes I've made.
 These aren't perfect--not by any means.

 Can download all, any or one and change as much as you like.